 Yet another financial reality of real estate is the lack of benefits.

-According to the NAR, only 4 percent of REALTOR® members receive health insurance through their brokerages, and 83 percent are independent contractors.
+According to the NAR, only 4 percent of REALTOR® members receive health insurance through their brokerages, and nine out of 10 are independent contractors with their firms.
 So don’t forget to build up savings to pay for:

 …and perhaps most importantly, save.